mrmartineau/awesome-web-dev-resources/README.md

 - [msk](https://github.com/vtex/msk) - Small library to mask strings
 - [focus-trap](https://github.com/davidtheclark/focus-trap) - Trap focus within a DOM node
 - [pino](https://github.com/pinojs/pino) - 🌲 super fast, all natural json logger 🌲
+- [obj-str](https://github.com/lukeed/obj-str) - A tiny (96B) library for serializing Object values to Strings.
+Also serves as a faster & smaller drop-in replacement for the classnames module
+- [clsx](https://github.com/lukeed/clsx) - A tiny (223B) utility for constructing className strings conditionally.
+Also serves as a faster & smaller drop-in replacement for the classnames module
+- [xstate](https://xstate.js.org/docs) - State machines and statecharts for the modern web
+- [tasktimer](https://github.com/onury/tasktimer) - An accurate timer utility for running periodic tasks on the given interval ticks or dates.
+(Node and Browser)

 ### Async